xyzpqrr/demo/README.md

 # demo
-Demo for Git and Github
+This is a Demo for Git and Github.